From soarGFS to soarV2

-The association Club Soaringmeteo intends to replace soarGFS with soarV2 in 2024.
-We would like to invite you to use soarV2 instead of soarGFS and let us know any concern you may have.
-This page explains the motivation behind this decision, and describes the differences between both tools.
-A more detailed documentation of soarV2 is available online by clicking to the “?” at the bottom right of the page soarV2.
+The association Club Soaringmeteo intends to eventually replace soarWRF and soarGFS with soarV2.
+We would like to invite you to use soarV2 instead of soarWRF and soarGFS and let us know any concerns you may have.
+This page explains the motivation behind this decision, and describes the differences between these tools.
+A more detailed documentation of soarV2 is available online by clicking to the “?” at the bottom right of the page soarV2, and a PDF documentation is available here.

 Why replace soarGFS?

-With about 100,000 visits per year, soarGFS is a tool that is beneficial to thousands of soaring pilots.
+soarWRF and soarGFS are useful to tens of thousands of soaring pilots.
 Why do we want to change something that works?

-As it is explained in the page Support Soaringmeteo, soarGFS is the creation of the passionate, self-taught pilot Jean Oberson.
-Although soarGFS was developed more than 10 years ago, it is still very useful to soaring pilots.
-Similarly, soarWRF is used by a growing number of visitors.
+As it is explained in the page Support Soaringmeteo, these tools are the creation of the passionate, self-taught pilot Jean Oberson.
+Although they were developed more than 10 years ago, they are still very useful to soaring pilots, and the number of users is still growing.
 This is impressive, congratulations to Jean Oberson!

 The team of Soaringmeteo volunteers would like to improve further the tools soarGFS and soarWRF: decrease the CPU usage, simplify the user experience, expand the areas covered by the forecasts, reduce the maintenance costs, etc. Unfortunately, maintaining and evolving the software written 10 years ago is hard.
 Therefore, we decided to rewrite it from scratch.
 This will allow us to perform the desired improvements more easily while decreasing the risk of introducing bugs and without having to scale up our server infrastructure.